macdja38/pvpcraft/README.md

  - Edit the config's to your liking (located in the config folder) make sure to add your bot account's token in auth.json

 # Usage
-For instruction's on how to use the instance of PvPCraft I host publicaly please see https://pvpcraft.ca/pvpbot
+For instruction's on how to use the instance of PvPCraft I host publicaly please see [user docs](https://bot.pvpcraft.ca/docs)
+For documentation to help with getting started writing your own modules please see [developers docs](https://macdja38.github.io/pvpcraft/)